Zigzag Channel with Flow Pulsation, Paper CFD Validation, ANSYS Fluent

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.

 The channel model is such that the number of stages of channel oscillation in the horizontal direction is equal to ten and the angle of the channel in each of these ten stages for modeling is assumed to be equal to 15 degrees.
-Several different Reynolds values, including 53, 107, 191, 266, 320, 427, and 534, were used for this simulation; Therefore, due to the low Reynolds values, the flow in all models is defined as laminar.
+Several different Reynolds values, including 53, 107, 191, 266, 320, 427, and 534, were used for this simulation; Therefore, due to the low Reynolds numbers, the flow in all models is defined as laminar.

 Therefore, the inlet velocity of water flow in different models varies based on the Reynolds value, but the inlet water flow temperature in all models is equal to 293.15 K. The lower wall of the zigzag channel is insulated and the upper wall has a constant temperature of 276.65 K. The main purpose of the problem is to investigate the amount of Nusselt number in the vicinity of the upper wall of the channel.